Nakula: Exile

 Yudhishthira's loss in the game of dice meant that all Pandavas had to live in exile for 13 years.
 Once in exile, Jatasura, disguised as a Brahmin, kidnapped Nakula along with Draupadi, Sahadeva and Yudhishthira.
 Bhima rescued them eventually and in the fight that ensued, Nakula killed Kshemankara, Mahamaha, and Suratha.
 In the 13th year, Nakula disguised himself as an ostler and assumed the name of Granthika (between themselves, the Pandavas called him Jayasena) at the Kingdom of Virata.
 He worked as a horse-trainer who looked after horses in the royal stable.

 Role in the Kurukshetra War

 Nakula desired Drupada to be the general of the Pandava army, but Yudhishthira and Arjuna opted for Dhristadyumna.

 As a warrior, Nakula slew prominent war-heroes on the enemy side.
 The flag of Nakula's chariot bore the image of a red deer with a golden back.
-Nakula was the leader of one of the seven Akshahuni.
+His conch, which was blown among others at the start of the war, was named Sughosha.

 On the 1st day of the war, Nakula defeated Dussasana, sparing his life so that Bhima could fulfill his oath.

 On the 11th day, Nakula defeated Shalya, destroying his chariot.

 On the 13th day, his advance into Dronacharya's formation was repulsed by Jayadratha.

 On the night of the 14th day, he vanquished Shakuni.